AdaCore/gnatstudio/docs/users_guide/main_window.rst

 If you click on the left icon of the filter, GPS brings up a popup menu to allow you to configure the filter:

-* Use the first three entries to chose the search algorith (full text match, regular expression, or fuzzy matching).
+* Use the first three entries to chose the search algorithm (full text match, regular expression, or fuzzy matching).
 These modes are similar to the ones used in the omni-search (see :ref:`omni_search`).